S.573 - National Criminal Justice Commission Act of 2017115th Congress (2017-2018)

 (c) Detail of government employees.—Upon the request of the Commission, the head of any Federal agency may detail, without reimbursement, any of the personnel of such agency to the Commission to assist in carrying out the duties of the Commission.
 Any such detail shall not interrupt or otherwise affect the civil service status or privileges of the Federal employee.

 (d) Other resources.—The Commission shall have reasonable access to materials, resources, statistical data, and other information such Commission determines to be necessary to carry out its duties from the Library of Congress, the Department of Justice, the Office of National Drug Control Policy, the Department of State, and other agencies of the executive and legislative branches of the Federal Government.
-The co-chairs of the Commission shall make requests for such access in writing when necessary.
+The chairman of the Commission shall make requests for such access in writing when necessary.

 (e) Volunteer services.—Notwithstanding the provisions of section 1342 of title 31, United States Code, the Commission is authorized to accept and utilize the services of volunteers serving without compensation.
 The Commission may reimburse such volunteers for local travel and office supplies, and for other travel expenses, including per diem in lieu of subsistence, as authorized by section 5703 of title 5, United States Code.
 A person providing volunteer services to the Commission shall be considered an employee of the Federal Government in performance of those services for the purposes of chapter 81 of title 5, United States Code, relating to compensation for work-related injuries, chapter 171 of title 28, United States Code, relating to tort claims, and chapter 11 of title 18, United States Code, relating to conflicts of interest.

 (f) Obtaining official data.—The Commission may secure directly from any agency of the United States information necessary to enable it to carry out this Act.
-Upon the request of the co-chairs of the Commission, the head of that department or agency shall furnish that information to the Commission.
+Upon the request of the chairman of the Commission, the head of that department or agency shall furnish that information to the Commission.
 The Commission shall not have access to sensitive information regarding ongoing investigations.

 (g) Mails.—The Commission may use the United States mails in the same manner and under the same conditions as other departments and agencies of the United States.